 - Read the Secured Market Rental Housing Policy (260 KB)

-Apply to create rental housing under this program
+Apply to create rental housing through Rental 100

-The STIR program encouraged new building projects, by offering incentives to developers.
-In return, developers agreed to provide up to 100% of the units in their developments as rentals for the life of the building, or 60 years, whichever came first.
+The STIR program encouraged new building projects by offering incentives to developers.
+In return, developers agreed to provide up to 100 per cent of the units in their developments as rentals for the life of the building, or 60 years, whichever came first.